ZaymonFC/Notes/Work/onboarding.md

   POST "property-managers" // Invite PM
 ```

-I wonder if this should be one controller or one for organizations and one for property managers?
+- I wonder if this should be one controller or one for organizations and one for property managers?
+- Maybe the onboarding specific routes should be grouped together since they'll both be serving `cx-movers-admin`.

 Currently the `RealEstate` controller is a mess.
 1000 lines with a bunch of routes that shouldn't logically be collected together.
-Hmm
+Hmm.

+## Read Models
+With the current changes I don't think that there needs to be any significant changes for the read models until further milestones.
+Some changes that will need to be reflected are:
+- PM new naming scheme.

+An aside.
+The read models will need to know how to build state from the old and new events.
+After further milestones I wonder if it would be feasible to separate legacy / new read models entirely.